 An attorney will thoroughly evaluate your case and determine how much your injuries are worth.
 For example, while it may seem easy to calculate things like medical expenses and lost income, how do you put a price on your pain and suffering?

 A lawyer familiar with Illinois personal injury law can determine what a fair settlement offer would be in your case.
-He or she will attempt to negotiate a successful resolution with the insurance company.
-If the insurance company refuses to settle, your lawyer may file a lawsuit against the driver that hit you to ensure you recover from your losses.
+In addition, he or she will attempt to negotiate a successful resolution with the insurance company.
+Finally, if the insurance company refuses to settle, your lawyer may file a lawsuit against the driver that hit you to ensure you recover from your losses.

 Call Abels & Annes, P.C. to Speak to a Chicago Pedestrian Accident Lawyer